Season One, Episode Fourteen: “That Damn Donna Reed”

 SOOKIE: Wow.
 That’s very Wild Kingdom of you.

-Wild Kingdom is a US wildlife and nature program that aired from 1963 to 1988.
-Zoologist Marlin Perkins hosted the show for most of its original run, but retired due to ailing health in 1985.
+• Wild Kingdom is a US wildlife and nature television program that aired from 1963 to 1988, before being revived in 2002.
+Zoologist Marlin Perkins (seen here in the show’s original opening sequence) hosted the show for most of its original run before retiring due to ailing health in 1985.
+The show is also known as Mutual of Omaha’s Wild Kingdom in reference to its sponsor, insurance company Mutual of Omaha.

-LORELAI: Okay, so now the fact that I suggested painting Luke’s diner also means that I wanted to get him in bed.
-All of a sudden, I’m trying to get any poor, unsuspecting person in bed with me!
+LORELAI: All of a sudden, I’m trying to get any poor, unsuspecting person in bed with me!
 I’m like Michael Douglas!

-— Michael Douglas (born 1944) is a US actor best known for his roles in Fatal Attraction (1987), Wall Street (1987), and Basic Instinct (1992).
-In 1992, Douglas underwent treatment for what was widely and persistently rumored to be sex addiction; he has denied being a sex addict and insists that the reason for his time in rehab was alcoholism.
+• Michael Douglas (born 1944) is a US actor best known for his roles in Fatal Attraction (1987), Wall Street (1987), and Basic Instinct (1992).
+In 1992, Douglas began a 30-day treatment program for alcoholism; tabloid rumors persisted for years that he was treated for sex addiction, though he has consistently denied this.

 EMILY: The two of you must come up for the weekend.
 It is so lovely.
 Rory would just love it.